 3. Nausea, vomiting and/or diarrhoea.

-The best way to avoid heatstroke is to keep in the shade and wear loose fitting clothes and think about a sun-hat.
+The best way to avoid heatstroke and to cope with heat, is to keep in the shade and wear loose-fitting clothes and think about a sun-hat.

 A special word about your skin.
 During pregnancy, the skin takes on extra pigment, which makes it particularly liable to sun damage and excess pigmentation.
 This is a particular problem in the face where it can cause deep pigment changes around the forehead and cheeks.
 This is called Chloasma, or the “mask of pregnancy”.
 This can occasionally be quite noticeable, and is best avoided by factor 50 or complete sunblock and a generous hat.